 The determination of whether or not we are a PFIC is made on an annual basis and will depend on the composition of our income and assets from time to time.
 Specifically, for any taxable year, we will be classified as a PFIC for United States federal income tax purposes if either (i) 75% or more of our gross income in that taxable year is passive income or (ii) the average percentage of our assets (which includes cash) by value in that taxable year which produce, or are held for the production of, passive income is at least 50%.
+For this purpose, passive income generally includes dividends, interest, royalties and rents (other than royalties and rents derived in the active conduct of a trade or business and not derived from a related person).
 The calculation of the value of our assets will be based, in part, on the quarterly market value of our ADSs, which is subject to change.
 See "Item 10.
 Additional Information - E. Taxation - Certain United States Federal Income Tax Considerations - Passive Foreign Investment Company."